Yairg/ZWave/README.md

 * __Array of devices that are on in the schene__  - An integer array of node ID for devices that should be turned on when the schene is activated");

 Example:

    {"Id":"K2","Name":"Half Kitchen","OffDevices":[27,28],"OnDevices":[26]},

-* Controllers - The controller defined
+#### Controllers
+The controllers defined for the system (The controller being configured should be one of them.
+For every controller we define the list mapping between controller channels and scenes/ devices